wiesmann/QuickDrawViewer/README.md

 So this program mostly translates QuickDraw instructions and delegates most of the actual rendering to Core Graphics.
 Instructions meant for printers (QuickDraw _comments_) are also used in the translation.

+## QuickDraw

+QuickDraw was the graphical language of the original Macintosh, the original interpreter was written in Motorola 68K by the late (Bill Atkinson)[https://en.wikipedia.org/wiki/Bill_Atkinson].

 ## Original Pict Example

 The decoder is mostly based on `Inside Macintosh - Imaging With QuickDraw` published in 1994.